Signed in as:

 Pronounced "Kye-Sah", our beautiful soul was raised in Kansas and currently resides in Texas.
 She's involved with a vast online recovery community to which she donates her time to with the genuine purpose to help the fellow alcoholic/addict maintain a lasting, meaningful sobriety.
 Kajsa if half Swedish and half crazy and we love her for it & she fits right in with this lot.
 Kajsa is 63 years old & is a fierce advocate for addiction recovery.
 She doesn't do it for profit, or notoriety.
 She places principles before personality.
 After looming health implications & exhaustion living the lifestyle, she decided to take that first step & admitted she was powerless over drugs & alcohol over 5 years ago.

 Our team are trusted servants; we do not govern.
 We'll never tell you how to do it but we'll share how we did it.
 The only requirement for membership is desire to stop drinking &/or using illicit drugs.
 We are non-profit & operational costs are incurred by show hosts, keeping the lights on (for those in the dark).
 We operate autonomously, offering various perspectives and most importantly, carrying the message to the addict who's still sick & suffering that recovery is possible.
-We're compelled to give back what's been so freely given to us & this show is one of the ways, we do that.
+We're compelled to give back what's been so freely given to us & this show is one of the ways we do that.

 We are non-profit, your contributions go toward covering operational costs of the show & saving lives.